Introducing Currents MCP Server

 - Currents exposes details about the run and the failed tests via the MCP server.

-- The AI agent consumes that context and proposes a code change.
+- The AI agent consumes that context, analyzes historical data and the failure reason, and proposes a code change.

 - The user can then trigger a new test run, and ask the AI agent to verify the fix.